Predicting Multiwavelength Emission Associated with X-Ray Flares and Extended Emission of Gamma-Ray Bursts: discussion

-The VHE gamma-ray emission expected in this paper may be contaminated by an emission component from the forward shock (FS), which produces the afterglow.
-XFs and EEs inevitably provide X-rays that serve as seed photons for external inverse Compton (EIC) scattering at the FS \citep{Murase2011XFEE_EIC,Zhang2021_EEEIC}.
-The resulting EIC emission can reach GeV–TeV energies with energetics comparable to those of XFs and EEs, and it appears at a similar epoch \citep{Murase2011XFEE_EIC}.
-However, the EIC light curve rises with a time delay of $R_{\rm FS}/(2c\Gamma_{\rm FS}^2) > r_{\rm diss}/(2c\Gamma^2)$ relative to the X-ray flare, where $R_{\rm FS}$ and $\Gamma_{\rm FS}$ are the radius and Lorentz factor of the FS \citep{Beloborodov2014_EIC}.
+This condition are typically satisfied for $t\sim 1000$ s \citep{Murase2011XFEE_EIC}, leading to the significant EIC emission at the FS.
+However, even if this is significant, we can decontaminate as follows.
+The EIC light curve rises with a time delay of $R_{\rm FS}/(2c\Gamma_{\rm FS}^2) > r_{\rm diss}/(2c\Gamma^2)$ relative to the X-ray flare, where $R_{\rm FS}$ and $\Gamma_{\rm FS}$ are the radius and Lorentz factor of the FS \citep{Beloborodov2014_EIC}.
 In addition, the tail of the EIC light curve becomes broader than that of the seed photons due to high-latitude emission \citep{Beloborodov2014_EIC}.
 In contrast, the VHE gamma rays from our scenario should closely follow the X-ray light curve.
 Although a fully consistent light-curve calculation is beyond the scope of this work, these two components can, in principle, be distinguished by comparison of VHE light curves with X-ray ones.